A lasting impression begins with a powerful visual brand identity.

 Brand style guides are as important for a small business as they are for a large business.
 They are a tool that will help you with consistency.
 Consistency is one of the key psychological drivers that influence people to take action, so be thorough when you start implementing the branding elements.

-Your brand identity design assets should be planned constructed specifically in order to engage your prospects and customers, to give them the best brand experience that’s consistent across all your marketing touch-points.
+Your brand identity design assets should be planned constructed specifically to engage your prospects and customers, to give them the best brand experience that’s consistent across all your marketing touch-points.

 Your marketing touch-points are any point where your prospect or customer engages with your brand, before, during, or after they purchase something from you.